-The National Association of Regional Game Council
+The National Association of Regional Game Councils

 The National Association of Regional Game Councils (NARGC) represents a total of 24,000 associate members and is the largest game and conservation organisation in Ireland.
 NARGC is governed by 28 regional bodies with no less than 960 affiliated clubs, all ran by volunteers.
 Main activities are game and target shooting, hunting, fishing and archery, and members work together locally for a common purpose.